 Create real reasons to communicate

-Engagement is not about making an AAC user look at us, nor is it about making them follow a set of instructions or “testing” what they know.
-Instead, we need to create real reasons to communicate.
-Look for opportunities to show them how to use words on their AAC system or use it to communicate something interesting and fun.
+We need to create real reasons to communicate.
+Look for opportunities to show how to use words on AAC systems.
+Show how to communicate something interesting and fun.

 Doing interesting activities will create reasons to make comments and ask questions.
 Keep a list of things that the user likes or does not like.
 Keep a box of motivating books, objects and activities ready to go at any time.
 Try new things all the time.
-Hunt out cheap toys and games wherever you go.
+Hunt out fun activities wherever you go.
+Play games.
+Watch YouTube videos together if that's what is most interesting!

 Always be age respectful.
-Always choose activities, games and books that are in line with what other people their age would do and enjoy.
+Choose activities, games and books that are similar what other people their age would do and enjoy.

 Sometimes, we can be a little creative and sabotage situations so that communication may happen.